socomsystems/documentation/admin_manual/configuration_database/db_conversion.rst

 ========================

-You can convert a SQLite database to a better performing MySQL, MariaDB or PostgreSQL database with the Nextcloud command line tool.
-SQLite is good for testing and simple single-user Nextcloud servers, but it does not scale for multiple-user production users.
+You can convert a SQLite database to a better performing MySQL, MariaDB or PostgreSQL database with the cyfrSpaces command line tool.
+SQLite is good for testing and simple single-user cyfrSpaces servers, but it does not scale for multiple-user production users.